jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 - ✅ Fixed Suspense boundary issues in all components using `useSearchParams()`
 - ✅ Implemented proper error handling and loading states
 - ✅ Added tests for `sign-in.tsx` component
-- ✅ Completed tests for `supabaseAuth.ts` service
+- ✅ Completed tests for `supabaseAuth.ts` service with all tests passing
+- 🔄 Created initial implementation of `AuthContext.test.tsx`
+- 🔄 Created initial implementation of `auth-dialog.test.tsx`
+- 🔄 Created initial implementation of `sign-out-button.test.tsx`
+- 🔄 Created initial implementation of E2E tests in `authentication.spec.ts`
-- 🔄 Working on remaining tests for authentication services and components
+- 🔄 Working on improving test coverage and ensuring all tests pass consistently

 ## Additional Context